A

 Common Health Issues

-The Akita Shepherd, unfortunately, has quite a long list of potential health problems it may inherit from either parent, including progressive retinal atrophy, congenital heart defects, hemophilia, allergies, cancer, boating, hip and elbow dysplasia (which causes the joints to temporarily dislocate), degenerative myelopathy (which affects the spinal cord), and Von Willebrand’s disease (a bleeding disorder).
+The Akita Shepherd, unfortunately, has quite a long list of potential health problems it may inherit from either parent, including progressive retinal atrophy, congenital heart defects, hemophilia, allergies, cancer, bloat, hip and elbow dysplasia (which causes the joints to temporarily dislocate), degenerative myelopathy (which affects the spinal cord), and Von Willebrand’s disease (a bleeding disorder).

 As a result of these conditions, the dog’s average lifespan is about 10 to 13 years.
 While some of these health conditions may be completely unavoidable, you can always minimize the odds of your dog developing problems by doing your homework beforehand.
 You should always avoid puppy mills and low-quality breeders that don’t screen for health problems.
 You should also schedule regular visits to the vet.
-In summation, these are the most common health problems with the Akita Shepherd:

 Temperament